International Institute for Democracy and Electoral Assistance: History

 The early 1990s were marked by challenges to democracy worldwide.
 The violent crackdown in Tiananmen Square in China happened in 1989, and Chile, Brazil, Uruguay and Argentina were all on a slow, difficult road toward democracy after having suffered similarly cruel military coups and dictatorships.
 Despite a long tradition of autocracy in South Korea, democratic dissident Kim Dae-jung became president.
 Nelson Mandela's release in 1990 after serving 28 years in prison marked South Africa's first step toward democracy.
 There were also wide-ranging discussions in other parts of Africa and Asia about how to incorporate democratic norms into their traditions and cultures.

 More and more people around the world needed good advice about a number of choices that had to be made in order to make democracy work.
 In response to this need Sweden, along with 13 other countries took the initiative to found The International Institute for Democracy and Electoral Assistance, International IDEA.

 The Founding Conference of International IDEA took place on 27–28 February 1995 and involved 14 founding states: Australia, Barbados, Belgium, Chile, Costa Rica, Denmark, Finland, India, the Netherlands, Norway, Portugal, South Africa, Spain and Sweden.
 The institute's four initial fields of activity were defined as: (1) the creation of a databank and provision of information services; (2) research; (3) establishing and promotion of guidelines and (4) offering advisory and capacity-building services.

 The institute's original structure consisted of a board of 9–15 persons, appointed in their personal capacities rather than as representatives of member states, which developed the work programme.
 The council (composed of one representative of each member and associate member) was responsible for approving the work programme and budget—despite not being consulted about their development—and for making sure the contributions supported the work program.
-A founding ‘nucleus' board was established that comprised Shridath Ramphal, Adama Dieng and David Steel.
+A founding 'nucleus' board was established that comprised Shridath Ramphal, Adama Dieng and David Steel.
 Bengt Säve-Söderbergh, who was instrumental in the process of creating International IDEA from the start, was appointed its first secretary-general.
 Due to practical difficulties and overlapping responsibilities between the board and council, this model later changed.

 International IDEA was able to immediately start work designing ethical codes and professional rules and guidelines for electoral processes, and developed three extremely useful handbooks in the very beginning on Electoral System Design, Democracy and Deep-rooted Conflict, and Women in Parliament.

 As part of the institute's 20th anniversary celebration in 2015, Bengt Säve-Söderbergh wrote an essay, "The Birth of an IDEA", that captures how the organization was born and its relevancy.
 Säve-Söderbergh is the first secretary-general of International IDEA.

+In December 2025, Chief Election Commissioner (CEC) Gyanesh Kumar assumed chairship of the council of member states of the International Institute for Democracy and Electoral Assistance (International IDEA) for 2026.
+He assumed the role during his visit of Stockholm, Sweden on the 3 December 2025.